-5. Section 7 of the principal Act is hereby amended by the substitution for subsection (1A) of the following subsection:

-"(1A) The Independent Commission must, when investigating or considering 5 the salary, allowances and benefits of the Auditor-General, consult with-

-- (a) the Cabinet member responsible for finance; and - (b) the remuneration committee contemplated in section 5(2)(bA) and consider any recommendations made by the remuneration committee.".

-- (a) by the substitution in subsection (1) for paragraph (b) of the following paragraph: - "(b) the categories of services provided in terms of section 5(1)(a), (aA) and (aB);"; 15 - (b) by the deletion in subsection (1) of the word "and" at the end of paragraph (c); and - (c) by the substitution in subsection (1) for the full stop at the end of paragraph (d) of a semi colon and by the addition after paragraph (d) of the following paragraphs: - "(e) any matters referred for investigation in accordance with section 5(1A); - (f) any remedial action taken in terms of section 5A(2); and - (g) any certificate of debt issued in terms of section 5B(1).".

-7. Section 12 of the principal Act is hereby amended by the substitution in subsection (3) for paragraph (b) of the following paragraph:

-"(b) after consulting the oversight mechanism, issue a code of conduct for authorised auditors, [prescribing] setting out-".

-- (a) by the substitution in subsection (1) for paragraph (b) of the following paragraph: - (b) the frequency, nature and scope of such audits; and (b) by the insertion after subsection (1) of the following subsection: - "(1A) The Auditor-General must consult the National Treasury annually on the matters referred to in subsection (1)(b) to facilitate the determination of audit fees in terms of section 23.".

-- 9. Section 20 of the principal Act is hereby amended- - (a) by the substitution for subsection (2) of the following subsection: "(2) An audit report must reflect such opinions and statements as may be required by any legislation applicable to the auditee which is the subject of the audit, [but] and must reflect [at least] an opinion, [or] conclusion or findings on- - (a) [whether] the [annual] financial statements of the auditee [fairly present, in all material respects, the financial position at a specific date and results of its operations and cash flow for the period which ended on that date] in accordance with the applicable financial reporting framework and legislation; - (b) [the auditee's] compliance with any applicable legislation relating to financial matters, financial management and other related matters; and
+2014 5.
+Section 7 of the principal Act is hereby amended by the substitution for subsection (1A) of the following subsection: "(1A) The Independent Commission must, when investigating or considering the salary, allowances and benefits of the Auditor-General, consult with- (a) the Cabinet member responsible for finance; and (b) the remuneration committee contemplated in section 5(2)(bA) and consider 5 any recommendations made by the remuneration committee.".
+Amendment of section 10 of Act 25 of 2004 10 6.
+Section 10 of the principal Act is hereby amended- (a) by the substitution in subsection (1) for paragraph (b) of the following paragraph: "(b) the categories of services provided in terms of section $5(1)(a)$, (aA) and (aB) ;"; 15 (b) by the deletion in subsection (1) of the word "and" at the end of paragraph (c); and (c) by the substitution in subsection (1) for the full stop at the end of paragraph (d) of a semi colon and by the addition after paragraph (d) of the following paragraphs: 20 "(e) any matters referred for investigation in accordance with section $\frac{5(1.5)}{1.5}$ 1 5(1A); (f) any remedial action taken in terms of section 5A(2); and (g) any certificate of debt issued in terms of section 5B(1).".
+Amendment of section 12 of Act 25 of 2004 25 7.
+Section 12 of the principal Act is hereby amended by the substitution in subsection (3) for paragraph (b) of the following paragraph: "(b) after consulting the oversight mechanism, issue a code of conduct for authorised auditors, [prescribing] setting out-".
+Amendment of section 13 of Act 25 of 2004 30 8.
+Section 13 of the principal Act is hereby amended- (a) by the substitution in subsection (1) for paragraph (b) of the following paragraph: "(b) the frequency, nature and scope of such audits; and"; and (b) by the insertion after subsection (1) of the following subsection: "(1A) The Auditor-General must consult the National Treasury annually on the matters referred to in subsection (1)(b) to facilitate the determination of audit fees in terms of section 23.".
+35 Amendment of section 20 of Act 25 of 2004 9.
+Section 20 of the principal Act is hereby amended- (a) by the substitution for subsection (2) of the following subsection: "(2) An audit report must reflect such opinions and statements as may be required by any legislation applicable to the auditee which is the 40 subject of the audit, [but] and must reflect [at least] an opinion, [or] conclusion or findings on- (a) [whether] the [annual] financial statements of the auditee [fairly present, in all material respects, the financial position at a 45 specific date and results of its operations and cash flow for the period which ended on that date] in accordance with the applicable financial reporting framework and legislation; (b) [the auditee's] compliance with any applicable legislation relating to financial matters, financial management and other related 50 matters; and